tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 .. figure:: images/git-workflow.png
    :alt: Git workflow illustration.

-   Diagram illustrating how the states of a file in a Git repository relate to each other.
+   Diagram illustrating the states a file can have in a Git repository.
+   The commands ``git add`` and ``git commit`` are the key components to creating a snapshot.
+The ``vim`` command symbolises editing the file using the vim text editor, but any program altering the content of the file will result in the file being marked as *modified* by Git.

 First time configuration of Git
 -------------------------------